-For many students of the Degree in Finance and Accounting, and the Double Degree in Finance and Acounting and Law, this course will not be the first contact with economic concepts as most of them will have studied the option of Social Sciences in secondary school.
+For many students of Business Administration and Management this course will not be the first contact with economic concepts as most of them will have studied the option of

+Social Sciences in secondary school.
 However, there will be students coming from different educational backgrounds with minimal knowledge of economics.
 Therefore, there is no formal requirement prior to attending the course.
 However, students should be familiar with using basic mathematical tools.
 In particular, the graphical analysis and elementary calculus with functions of one variable.

 Notice that the level of mathematical knowledge that is required is equivalent to the level acquired by students during secondary school courses.
 Students are advised to:

-- Have a solid grasp of mathematics (GSE-Level or A-Level) -particularly graphics analysis, graphing functions and basic calculus.

-- Familiarise themselves with economic concepts studied in the course.
+- Have a solid grasp of mathematics (GSE-Level or A-Level) -particularly graphics analysis, graphing functions and basic calculus. - Familiarise themselves with economic concepts studied in the course.
 They are strongly encouraged to read the financial section of daily newspapers.